 Take a picnic

-The Crocky Trail encourage you to take your own food and they have a number of pic nic areas dotted about that you can use, including one under cover should the weather turn.
+The Crocky Trail encourages you to take your own food and they have a number of picnic areas dotted about that you can use, including one under cover should the weather turn.
 You can leave the park easily to retrieve lunch from the car and go back in the park to eat it too which saves you dragging it round with you all day.
 If you don’t want to take a picnic that is also fine as they do have two cafes and an ice cream stall.

-Upgrade the small kids tickets.
+Upgrade the small kids tickets

-If you have a young child they can get in cheaper and be given a red wristband however if you have an adventurous little one I would recommend asking for the upgrade and paying the extra for a yellow band as there is a lot that only yellow bands can use.
+If you have a young child they can get in cheaper and be given a red wristband, however if you have an adventurous little one I would recommend asking for the upgrade and paying the extra for a yellow band as there is a lot that only yellow bands can use.

 Allow at least 3 hours.